Advanced Certificate in Music Education

 - Teacher Certification: Music (standard or alternate route).

 - Students holding degrees from non-US institutions must request a course-by-course transcript evaluation from a member of the National Association of Credential Evaluation Services or by Educated Choices.
 TOEFL or IELTS is required for applicants to any program who earned their degree in a country where English is not the official language.
 Please check our International Applicants page for more information and for our current TOEFL/IELTS Waiver Policy.

 The Advanced Certificate in Music Teaching is a 15-credit fast-track program that offers courses from the MA program that focus specifically on teaching in public school music classrooms.
 You must complete the program in no more than 15 semesters.
-For more information, please see the Advanced Certificate.
-Music Education program listing in the course catalog
+For more information, please see the Advanced Certificate in Music Education program listing in the course catalog

 If you have any general questions regarding the application process and requirements, please email or call us: